cksystemsteaching/selfie/README.md

 ### Expressions

 Literals and variables are the most basic form of arithmetic and relational expressions which in turn allow us to formulate arithmetic and relational calculations over literals and variables.
 Expressions in C\* are therefore the next best candidate to look into.
-Before we get to the actual grammar of expressions in C\*, let us take a look at a simplified version of the C\* grammar that only involves arithmetic operators, literals, and variables:
+Before we get to the actual grammar of expressions in C\*, let us take a look at a simplified version of the C\* grammar that only involves arithmetic operators, literals, and variables but exposes many relevant details already in this form:

 ```ebnf
 expression = term { ( "+" | "-" ) term } .